Sheriff (United States): Alaska

 The office of sheriff does not exist in Alaska by the State's Constitution.
 Instead the functions that would in other states be performed by sheriffs and their deputies (such as civil process, court security, and prisoner transport) are performed by Alaska State Troopers and Alaska DPS Judicial Services Officers, who are the equivalent of bailiffs in other states.
 AJS officers wear uniforms similar to troopers and staff district court facilities statewide but not magistrate's courts.
 Their peace officer status is limited to courthouses and when transporting prisoners in custody.
 Additionally, with no county jails, Alaska Department of Corrections runs regional prisons which have separate male and female inmate "pretrial wings", which keep pretrial inmates who are legally innocent, separate from convicted prisoners who are serving a court imposed sentence following a criminal conviction.
 Pretrial wing units are the Alaskan equivalent of other states' county jails.
 This uniquely makes AK DOC officers both correctional officers and jailers.
-Pretrial units house persons charged who are formally charged with crimes and remanded to pretrial custody, vs. traditional prisons for persons convicted and sentenced to a term of incarceration.
+Pretrial units house persons who are formally charged with crimes and remanded to pretrial custody, vs. traditional prisons for persons convicted and sentenced to a term of incarceration.